Federal Bank Robbery Cases in Los Angeles

 I know the root of how the feds get involved with these bank robbery cases — how to deal them, how to mitigate them.
-Our California criminal defense attorneys are providing an overview below.

 The federal crime of bank robbery is defined under 18 U.S.C. § 2113 as part of a comprehensive statute that has expanded to include other theft related crimes. it also includes robbery of an armored truck or bank messenger, a night depository, and an automatic teller machine (ATM).

 This statute describes bank robbery as the taking, by force or intimidation, any money or property that is in the care custody, or control of any bank, credit union, or savings and loan institution.

 What you’re looking at is all banks are federally insured, so typically I see anytime there’s a bank robbery, the FBI will investigate the case.
 They pull all the cameras from the bank.
 They interview everybody, all the witnesses.
 They try to interview the defendant.

 Of course, I never suggest that anybody talk to the FBI, especially if they’re investigating you or a loved one for a bank robbery and then they give it to the prosecutors who will decide whether to file the case or not.
 But because the banks are federally insured, it’s typically the United States Attorney’s Office that prosecutes the cases if someone is charged with bank robbery.